-- Extensive Tooth Decay – Tooth decay eats your tooth away.
-As the tooth decay gets worse, more of your tooth will be devoured.
-For those who have extensive tooth decay, there may not be enough of your natural tooth structure left to support a crown.
-In those instances, you will need to have the tooth removed so that you can get a tooth replacement and protect the rest of your natural teeth.
+- Extensive Tooth Decay – If you have severe tooth decay, there may not be enough of your natural tooth structure left to support a dental crown.
+In those instances, you will need to have the tooth removed so that you can get a tooth replacement and preserve your oral health.

-- Broken Tooth – A crown is an effective way to restore the function of most broken teeth, but sometimes the tooth is too badly broken to remain in your mouth.
-Having your tooth extracted will eliminate your pain and keep the rest of your mouth safe as well.
+- Broken Teeth – A dental crown is an effective way to restore the function of most broken teeth.
+If a tooth is too badly broken to remain in your mouth, an extraction will eliminate any pain and keep the rest of your mouth safe as well.

-- Infected Tooth – Infection is dangerous no matter where it is in your body, but when it’s inside your mouth, it can ruin your smile.
-To clear a serious infection, you may need to have your tooth taken out.
+- Infected Teeth – To clear a serious tooth infection, you may need to have your tooth taken out.
 This will keep the rest of your teeth from getting infected as well.

-- Impacted Tooth – As your teeth develop, they may get in the way of other teeth.
-A tooth that cannot fully emerge from your gums is called an impacted tooth.
-This can happen to any of your teeth, but it is especially dangerous when it is your wisdom teeth.
+- Impacted Teeth – A tooth that cannot fully emerge from your gums is called an impacted tooth.
+This can happen to any of your teeth, but it is especially common with wisdom teeth.
 Impacted teeth usually need to be removed.
-Otherwise, they will cause pain, misalign your teeth, or increase the likelihood of damage to nearby teeth.
+Otherwise, they can cause pain, misalign your teeth, or increase the likelihood of damage to nearby teeth.

 After you have a tooth removed, you will need to take it easy for the next day or so.
-Your teeth are not supposed to come out, and your body is not going to be thrilled about having them removed.
 Snuggle up in bed with your favorite book or movie, drink plenty of water, follow our instructions for quick recovery, and take it easy.